What are the early signs of breast cancer?

 Self-exams are vital

 Women who undergo regular breast self-exams at home may detect a small lump, which could cause alarm.
 Any lumps detected in the breast or other visible changes indicate that a woman should see her doctor right away.
 The good news is that four out of five breast lumps are normally benign, meaning that they are not cancerous.
-Still, it is important to take all changes in the breasts seriously and see a doctor right away.
+Still, it is important to take any change in your breasts seriously and see a doctor right away.

 Women should also consult their doctor if a nipple suddenly turns inward or releases bloody discharge.